Biomass Stove Tax Credit

 Applicable systems, whether they are stoves purchased to heat space or larger, whole-home heating systems, will now qualify for a renewable energy investment tax credit (Section 25(C) of the Internal Revenue Code).
 Beginning in 2023, consumers buying highly efficient wood or pellet stoves will be able to claim a 30% tax credit, capped at $2,000 annually.
 The credit is for appliances installed between January 1, 2023 and December 31, 2024.
 To be eligible for this credit, the appliance must have a thermal efficiency of at least 75% (HHV).

 Please be aware that in 2025 the ongoing program was determined to end early, on Dec 31st, 2025.
-Additionally, a change in claim procedure was implemented which would require a PIN or QM Code in order to claim credit through the IRS for appliances installed on or after Jan 1st 2025.
+Additionally, an unexpected change in requirements was implemented which would require manufacturers to set up a US entity and register for PIN or QM Codes for applicable products installed after January 1st, 2025.
+This process, however, is prohibitive and would not apply retroactively to products already in the field.

-We regret that these codes are not available; please be sure to always consult your tax advisor or local agencies to verify any credit availability.
+We regret that although these products technically meet the performance criteria for this program, the new requirements make obtaining a credit under this program highly unlikely if purchased and installed within 2025; please be sure to always consult your tax advisor or local agencies to verify any credit availability.

 List of eligible Pellet Stoves and Inserts manufactured by Sherwood Industries